RepDefHosting/John-Steven-Mullaly1/src/pages/index.md

 published: true
 profileButton:
   link: /profile
-  label: View Profile
+  label: About
 blogButton:
-  link: /blog
+  link: /
-  label: Visit My Blog
+  label: Home
 shortBiography: Since joining the web-based restaurant review company in its startup phase, Chandler Villacruz has spearheaded market research activities that have allowed the firm to build effective advertising campaigns and